Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up AWS Audit Manager.
 Run an assessment for all AWS Regions for all accounts.
 - [ ] Ensure that Amazon Inspector agents are installed on all Amazon EC2 instances in all accounts.

-### A company uses Amazon RDS for MySQL as a database engine for its applications.
-A recent security audit revealed an RDS instance that is not compliant with company policy for encrypting data at rest.
-A security engineer at the company needs to ensure that all existing RDS databases are encrypted using server-side encryption and that any future deviations from the policy are detected.
-Which combination of steps should the security engineer take to accomplish this?
-(Choose two.)

-- [x] Create an AWS Config rule to detect the creation of unencrypted RDS databases.
-Create an Amazon EventBridge rule to trigger on the AWS Config rules compliance state change and use Amazon Simple Notification Service (Amazon SNS) to notify the security operations team.
-- [ ] Use AWS System Manager State Manager to detect RDS database encryption configuration drift.
-Create an Amazon EventBridge rule to track state changes and use Amazon Simple Notification Service (Amazon SNS) to notify the security operations team.
-- [ ] Create a read replica for the existing unencrypted RDS database and enable replica encryption in the process.
-Once the replica becomes active, promote it into a standalone database instance and terminate the unencrypted database instance.
-- [x] Take a snapshot of the unencrypted RDS database.
-Copy the snapshot and enable snapshot encryption in the process.
-Restore the database instance from the newly created encrypted snapshot.
-Terminate the unencrypted database instance.
-- [ ] Enable encryption for the identified unencrypted RDS instance by changing the configurations of the existing database.

 ### A company has recently recovered from a security incident that required the restoration of Amazon EC2 instances from snapshots.
 The company uses an AWS Key Management Service (AWS KMS) customer managed key to encrypt all Amazon Elastic Block Store (Amazon EBS) snapshots.
 The company performs a gap analysis of its disaster recovery procedures and backup strategies.
 A security engineer needs to implement a solution so that the company can recover the EC2 instances if the AWS account is compromised and the EBS snapshots are deleted.
 Which solution will meet this requirement?

 - [ ] Create a new Amazon S3 bucket.
 Use EBS lifecycle policies to move EBS snapshots to the new S3 bucket.
 Use lifecycle policies to move snapshots to the S3 Glacier Instant Retrieval storage class.
 Use S3 Object Lock to prevent deletion of the snapshots.